tgen/lumosVar2/README.md

 gvmPath: GVMPATH        ###path to folder containing gvm executable
 outfile: OUTFILE        ###path and name of output
 ```
+- The bamList file should contain absolute paths to the unmatched control bams with one per line.

 - In order to correctly handle the sex chromosomes, the sex of the individuals in the bams list must be given as input.
 We have provided a helper [script](scripts/guessSex.py) to determine sex from the bams if they are not known.
 This script takes the same yaml file as input as the normal metrics, but only the following fields in the "input files" section are needed.
 >python guessSex.py controlsConfig.yaml